 \subsubsection{Challenges}

 The evaluation of common pattern matching presents the challenge of exponential computational complexity.
-Zhang \etal~\cite{zhang2014complexity} prove exponential complexity in CEP patterns with Kleene closure operators.
-Similarly, Huang \etal~\cite{huang2023t} shows that \mreg poses exponential runtime complexity with Kleene closure.
+Zhang \etal~\cite{zhang2014complexity} have proved exponential complexity in CEP patterns with Kleene closure operators.
+In the same vein, Huang \etal~\cite{huang2023t} showed that \mreg presents exponential runtime complexity with Kleene closure.
 Previous work~\cite{mendelzon1995finding, libkin2012regular, pacaci2020regular} has proven that the evaluation of a regular path query is NP-hard.
-Therefore, pattern matching systems turn to best-effort processing for maximized results quality, \ie the number of complete matches, while satisfying a latency bound. \looseness=-1
+Therefore, pattern-matching systems turn to best-effort processing to maximize the result quality, \ie the number of complete matches, while satisfying a latency bound. \looseness=-1

 Existing best-effort approaches fall short in exploiting the optimization space of shared states across a set of patterns.
 In particular, they discard selected input data~\cite{chapnik2021darling, zhao2020load, slo2023gspice, hSPICE} or partial matches~\cite{slo2019pspice, zhao2020load, DBLP:conf/icde/Zhao18} to reduce processing latency; however, they fail to capture the interactions and inferences of shared partial matches between shared patterns.
 As a result, existing best-effort mechanisms cannot keep high quality within tight latency bounds.